-Our mission is to increase transparency and accountability in West Virginia elections, and support reforms to strengthen democracy and ensure fairness and impartially in our courts.
+Our mission is to increase transparency and accountability in West Virginia elections, and advance reforms to strengthen democracy and ensure fairness and impartially in our courts.

 West Virginia Citizens for Clean Elections began in 2002 to support the Fair and Clean Elections concept for financing election campaigns.